filwaitman/pyrecursive/README.rst

 Have you ever needed to transform a :code:`whatever python object` in depth?
 So this one is for you. =]

-This library runs on both Python 2 and Python 3 (tested on 2.7 and 3.5, precisely).

 Installation:
 -------------